-CEO has established a \$50,000 materiality threshold for accounting for leases under Accounting Standard Codification (ASC) 842, Leases.
+CEO has established a \$50,000 materiality threshold for accounting for leases under ASC 842, Leases.
 Leases where the right-of-use asset or liability is equal or less than \$50,000 will be accounted for with lease payments expensed on the straight-line basis over the lease term and no right-of-use asset or liability recorded.
 Short-term leases, those for twelve months or less, will also be accounted for with lease payments expensed on the straight-line basis over the lease term.
 Leases greater than twelve months and larger than \$50,000 will be accounted for in accordance with ASC 842.
 CEO did not elect to use the rates implicit in the respective lease agreements and, therefore, elected as an accounting policy to use a risk-free rate comparable with the term of the lease.
-Prior to the adoption of ASC 842, CEO recognized rent expense on a straight-line basis over the term of each respective lease.
-The difference between rent expense and payments made under the respective lease was reflected as deferred rent.